All Episodes

 tim pool

-The issue is as it pertains to securing uh Illinois or Oregon or California, there is no reality where you simply walk in and say, Would you kindly follow the law?
+The issue is, as it pertains to securing Illinois or Oregon or California, there is no reality where you simply walk in and say, would you kindly follow the law?

-Because if the law was something like you had to sacrifice children to Moloch, people are going to fight you to their bloody end to stop that from happening.
+Because if the law was something like, you had to sacrifice children to Malik, people are going to fight you to their bloody end to stop that from happening.

-But as a society becomes more factionalized in their in their backing ideologies, their religion or otherwise, through the system created by the founding fathers, eventually you'll get dearborn Michigan with female circumcision in a country that makes it illegal, and people on the left defending the right to their cultural practices.
+But as a society becomes more factionalized in their backing ideologies, their religion or otherwise, through the system created by the founding fathers, eventually you'll get dearborn Michigan with female circumcision in a country that makes it illegal and people on the left defending the right to their cultural practices.

 So what do you do?